1999 Atlantic hurricane season: Tropical Depression Eleven

 Until a westward moving tropical wave reached the western Caribbean Sea on September 30, minimal organization occurred.
 The system eventually emerged into the Gulf of Mexico and developed into Tropical Depression Eleven on October 4.
 Weak steering current caused the depression to drift slowly and erratically, with the depression initially heading southward, before curving northwest.
 A surface trough over the central and eastern Gulf of Mexico prevented significant strengthening.
 The depression remained below tropical storm intensity, attaining its peak intensity on October 5, with maximum sustained winds of 35 mph and a minimum barometric pressure of 1002 mbar.
 While approaching the Gulf Coast of Mexico, the depression was absorbed by the surface trough at 18:00 UTC on October 6.

-The depression and its remnants contributed significantly to an ongoing flood in Mexico, bring up to 43.23 in of rain to Jalacingo, Veracruz.
+The depression and its remnants contributed significantly to the October 1999 Mexico floods, bring up to 43.23 in of rain to Jalacingo, Veracruz.
 Throughout Mexico, 90,000 houses were damaged or destroyed, leaving about 500,000 people homeless. and more than 400 people dead.

 Flooding caused thousands of landslides and 39 rivers to overflow, leading to the destruction of bridges, houses, widespread crop fields, schools, and electrical networks.
 Flooding also extended into Central America in late September through early October, causing $40 million (385 million pesos) in crop damage and 70 deaths.
 However, impact by the depression itself cannot be distinguished.